torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 per initialization.
 For example, the OSS emulation may call these callbacks at each change via its ioctl.

-Thus, you need to be careful not to allocate the same buffers many times, which will lead to memory leaks!
+Thus, you need to be careful yest to allocate the same buffers many times, which will lead to memory leaks!
 Calling the helper function above many times is OK.
 It will release the previous buffer automatically when it was already allocated.

-Another note is that this callback is non-atomic (schedulable) as default, i.e. when no ``nonatomic`` flag set.
-This is important, because the ``trigger`` callback is atomic (non-schedulable).
-That is, mutexes or any schedule-related functions are not available in ``trigger`` callback.
+Ayesther yeste is that this callback is yesn-atomic (schedulable) as default, i.e. when yes ``yesnatomic`` flag set.
+This is important, because the ``trigger`` callback is atomic (yesn-schedulable).
+That is, mutexes or any schedule-related functions are yest available in ``trigger`` callback.
 Please see the subsection Atomicity_ for details.